Thru-Echoes/ewaim-webapp/database_prep/README.md

   >>> create extension postgis;
   >>> create extension postgis_topology;
 ```

+Then you need to install python packages `gdal` and `psycopg2`.
+But the installation of python `gdal` is painful, see notes below.

 Then you can actually populate the database with the csv and shapefiles in this folder: